Parthmasala/Software_Engineering/README.md

 where immediate alerts and continual logging are critical for the user.
 This app is optimized for Android with low-latency so that it works in real-time for use.

-    Scope:
+### Scope:
-    We can target the audience of those suffering from hearing loss which is very large number.
+    1.We can target the audience of those suffering from hearing loss which is very large number.
-    They will be able to identify critical sound occurrences using this program that calls for an immediate alarm or ongoing logging using artificial intelligence.
+    2.They will be able to identify critical sound occurrences using this program that calls for an immediate alarm or ongoing logging using artificial intelligence.
-    We use
+    3.We use algorithm that can learn with time.

+### Features
+    1.Low latency allows for real-time use.
+    2.Notifies the user of arriving noises - Properly logs the recorded audio in understandable format 3.When the app detects the sounds of a critical scenario, it should notify the users.
+    4.Alert friends and family if a critical emergency is identified and the user doesn't respond.
+    5.The application must also execute in the background.

+### Non-Functional aspects
+    1.The app needs to vibrate to notify the user.
+    2.The app should be able to suggest the lanes with the least amount of traffic when you're travelling.
+    3.Through the app, users should be able to notify friends and family of their present location in case of an emergency.
+    4.Users should be able to add additional noises, and the app must be able to recognise the user from those sounds.
+    5.The app's latency should be no more than two seconds.